bthornton191/adams_advanced_contact_plotting_plugin/README.md

 4. Select a name for the new plot that will be created
 5. Click *OK*

+## Method

+> **TODO** Add a paragraph about the method for generating the contact

 ## Modifying

 Once the codebase has been modified, run build_bin.cmd in adams view.
 This will update adams_advanced_contact_plotting_plugin.bin.
+Make sure you set this repository as your working direcory in Adams/View.